SLAzurin/maple-culvert-tracker/README.md

 # maple-culvert-tracker

-Track culvert score over a x year(s) progress
+Track culvert score over a x amount of time progress

-Missing features:
-- search discord username/id (done)
-- edit previous week's culvert scores (done)
-- name changes (done)

-Optional additional features
-- list member's characters
+This software is best used in conjunction with my https://github.com/SLAzurin/gpq-image-ocr-gui

 # Pre-requisites
-Install Docker Engine (Linux) or Docker Desktop (Linux/Windows/Mac)
+Install Docker Engine (Linux) or Docker Desktop (Linux/Windows/Mac) for development.
-Install Golang 1.22.x or newer versions.
+Install Golang 1.22.x or newer versions when developing.
-Install Nodejs 20.x or newer even number versions.
-(Using nvmsh is recommended)
+Install Nodejs 20.x or newer even number LTS versions.
+(Using [nvm.sh](https://github.com/nvm-sh/nvm) is recommended)
 Enable `pnpm` with this command:
     - Command: `corepack enable && corepack prepare --activate`